-In order to make farming more enterprising, extension professionals need to be proactive beyond the regular objective of maximizing the productivity of the fishers by transferring improved technologies rather fishers should be sensitized on various aspects of farming like culture, harvest, quality, processing and value addition, consumer's preference and market intelligence.
-This will help the fishing community to realize high returns for the produce, minimize the production costs, and improve the product value and marketability that may lead to realize the concept of doubling farmers' income (DFI).
-With the globalization of agriculture, emphasis on productivity and profitability to the farm enterprises has been increased and, therefore the demand- driven agriculture (and allied sectors) has led to the paradigm shift from production-led extension to market- led extension.
-There are many challenges in the agricultural marketing system, which can be resolved through the efforts of market- led extension models.
+In order to make agriculture more enterprising, extension professionals needs to be proactive beyond the regular objective of maximizing the productivity of the farmers/producers by transferring improved technologies rather farmers should be sensitized on various aspects of produce like quality, consumer's preference, market intelligence, processing and value addition and other marketing information.
+This will help the farming community to realize high returns for the produce, minimize the production costs, and improve the product value and marketability that may lead to realize the concept of doubling farmers' income.
+With the globalization of agriculture, emphasis on productivity and profitability to the farm enterprises increased and, therefore the demand driven agriculture (and allied sectors) has led to the paradigm shift from production-led extension to market led extension.
+There are many challenges in the agricultural marketing system which can be resolved through the efforts of market led extension models.

-In this approach, fishers are viewed as 'Fish-entrepreneurs' who expects high returns 'Rupee to Rupee' from his produce by adopting a diverse baskets of package of practices suitable to local situations/ farming systems with optimum cost benefit ratio (C:B ratio) ensuring maximum share of profit by exploring the market demand.
-Goal of market led extension is to facilitate fishers to get better price.
+In this approach farmer/producer is viewed as an 'Agripreneur' who expects high returns 'Rupee to Rupee' from his produce by adopting a diverse baskets of package of practices suitable to local situations/ farming systems with optimum cost benefit ratio (C:B ratio) ensuring maximum share of profit by exploring the market demand.
+Goal of market led extension is to facilitate farmers to get.
 Market led extension focuses on harnessing the ICT tools to access market intelligence including likely price trends, demand position, current prices, market practices, communication network, etc. besides production technologies.

 For farmers, as the extension system is more credible source of farm technologies, the extension personnel ought to be knowledge- and skill-oriented in relation to production and marketing of agricultural goods.
 Thus, revamping the extension system will have a catalytic role for ushering in farmer-led and market-led extension; which can subsequently alleviate poverty and ensure livelihood security.
-In the light of this, the challenge remains to motivate the extension personnel to learn the new knowledge and skills of marketing before assigning them marketing extension jobs to establish their credibility and facilitate significant profits for the fishing community.
-SWOT analysis of the market, Organization of Farmers' Interest Groups (FIGs), capacity development, establishing linkage and synergy, harnessing ICTs, digital marketing etc are the competencies required by the extension personnel in order to effectively implement market led extension.
+In the light of this, the challenge remains to motivate the extension personnel to learn the new knowledge and skills of marketing before assigning them marketing extension jobs to establish their credibility and facilitate significant profits for the farming community.
+SWOT analysis of the market, Organization of Farmers' Interest Groups (FIGs), capacity development, establishing linkage and synergy, harnessing ICTs, digital marketing etc., are the competencies required by the extension personnel in order to effectively implement market led extension.

-Digital Extension approach
+e.
+Digital extension approach

-Extension reforms brought a transformation in fishery extension system through introduction of Information and Communication Technologies (ICTs).
-The ICT-enabled extension system referred to as Digital Extension has the potential for enabling the empowerment of fishing communities by improving their access to information and sharing knowledge with innovative eagriculture initiatives (Saravanan, 2010a).
+Extension reforms brought a transformation in agricultural extension system through introduction of Information and Communication Technologies (ICTs).
+The ICT-enabled extension system referred to as Digital Extension has the potential for enabling the empowerment of farming communities by improving their access to information and sharing knowledge with innovative e-agriculture initiatives (Saravanan, 2010a).